ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 1) run only the namelist without any testing.
 This is acomplished by commenting the test execution.
 Your script should look as follows::

          T.run_nml()
-         #T.run_tests(execute=False, graphics=None, checksum_files=None, files='all', check_size_gt_zero=True)
+         #T.run_tests(execute=False, graphics=None, checksum_files=None,
+         #               files='all', check_size_gt_zero=True)
          #self.assertTrue(T.sucess)

          if __name__ == "__main__":
               unittest.main()

 The namelist alone runs?
-If not and there are complaints that variables are missing, then add them following step 2) above.
+If not and there are complaints that variables are missing, then add them following `Step 2: modify your test file`_ above.
 If a variable has not yet been defined within `dummydata package <https://github.com/pygeo/dummydata/blob/master/dummydata/meta.py#L7>`_ feel free to modify the dummydata routine by forking the dummydata repository, applying the appropriate changes and opening a pull request to make changes also available for other users.

-If the namelist runs without testing, then continue with the next step
+If the namelist runs without testing, then continue with the next step:

 2) run the tests themselves, but do not check for sucess yet::

          T.run_nml()
-         T.run_tests(execute=False, graphics=None, checksum_files=None, files='all', check_size_gt_zero=True)
+         T.run_tests(execute=False, graphics=None, checksum_files=None,
+                        files='all', check_size_gt_zero=True)
          #self.assertTrue(T.sucess)

 Look carefully at the output.
 Are there any error messages, that tests could not be executed or that files are missing?
 Test run in general o.k.? ... go ahead!
+**WHAT DO WE DO WHEN ERRORS OCCUR?**

 3) run tests with sucess check::

          T.run_nml()
-         T.run_tests(execute=False, graphics=None, checksum_files=None, files='all', check_size_gt_zero=True)
+         T.run_tests(execute=False, graphics=None, checksum_files=None,
+                        files='all', check_size_gt_zero=True)
          self.assertTrue(T.sucess)

 If certain output files are not generated, you need to figure out where the problem is.
 It is also recommended to have a look into the output directories of the test itself.
 Perhaps there are more files generated by your routine than you had expected?
-If so, then add them to the `reffiles` variable (step 1 above).
+If so, then add them to the `reffiles` variable (`Step 1: create your test file`_).

 After the execution was sucessfully completed you should get an::